mricon/CrudMiner/README.rst

                         Only analyze for these environments (php, perl, etc).
                         Default: all
   --mailopts=MAILOPTS   Mail options to use when sending notifications.
+  --do-not-nag-until=DO_NOT_NAG_UNTIL
-  --do-not-nag          Do not nag about anything found during this run.
+                        Do not nag about anything found during this run until this date (YYYY-MM-DD).

 EXAMPLES